Get the Best Car Insurance in Singapore

 Table C: Ratio of Demand to Supply of COEs

 |Year||COE Quota||Bids||Ratio of Bids to Quota|

 Another factor that can affect demand for COEs is the passage of new government regulations, such as emission standards.
 For example, Singapore has implemented more stringent and extensive emission standards under the new Vehicular Emissions Scheme (VES) that will take effect in 2018.
 These regulations, which will impose tax surcharges on more models and disqualify more from tax rebates than previously, will apply upward pressure on overall car prices.
 Higher car prices tend to have a negative effect on car sales and COE demand.
 We saw this happen in 2018 as COE premiums dropped throughout the year as buyers waited to see how much further premiums would decline.

-As these new emission standards were only announced in March 2017, it is difficult to predict what exactly their effect will be on the car market and COE prices.
 If you're thinking about buying a car within the next year or two, it would be a good idea to keep an eye on how consumers, car dealerships and automakers react, and to find out if the models you're interested in will be affected.

 *In 2016, roughly 27% of cars turning 10 years old had their COEs renewed; as of February, 2017, about 32% have.
 This reflects a huge increase in the number of people who are choosing to renew COEs rather than deregister their cars as they turn 10 years old.